-I am asked this question every week…for the past 1032 weeks.
+I have been asked this question every week…for the past 1032 weeks.
 Often more than once per week.
-This may be the most frequently asked question we encounter, besides “how are the rates?”
+This may be the most frequently asked question we encounter, besides “How are the rates?”

-Over coffee one recent morning, a client thanked me for guidance I gave to his Mother-In-Law the month before.
+Over coffee one recent morning, a client thanked me for the guidance I gave to his Mother-In-Law the month before.
 He told me everything was unfolding perfectly on her journey.
-This perfectness following a series of mistakes and tragedies spanning the prior decade related to the last sale and purchase.
-How and why did it get so out-of-hand?
+This perfectness follows a series of mistakes and tragedies spanning the prior decade related to the last sale and purchase.
+How and why did it get so out of hand?
 Answer: Other Peoples’ Motives.

 The guidance we donate daily rolls in this format: